-If a voice-broking operation is not located within an OTF or MTF and is not reported as a Trading Venue, the intuitive assumption may be to report it as a Broker.
-Strictly-speaking, this is not correct, given the ESMA definition of Broker (see below).33 However, this is the only SFTR field that is remotely relevant.
+If a voice-broking operation is not located within an OTF or MTF and is not reported as a Trading Venue, the intuitive assumption may be to report it as a in Table 1, field 15, Broker.
+Strictly-speaking, this is not correct, given the ESMA definition of Broker (see below).34 However, this is the only SFTR field that is remotely relevant.
 It is therefore recommended that, where a voice-broker is not operating as an OTF or MTF, it should be reported as a Broker.
 But note that Broker is not a matching field, so agreement between the reporting parties on which category to use is not necessary.